pskopnik/lsdf-checksum/design/README.md

 #### Resilience

- * Should any sort of error occur during processing of a work pack which the worker cannot recover from, the work pack is re-queued.
+ * If any sort of error occurs during processing of a work pack which the worker cannot recover from, the work pack is re-queued.
 The number of (max) retries can be configured per queued item, i.e. work pack.
+It is enforced by the underlying queue library.
- * Workers are regularly checking in with the work queue (hearbeat).
+ * Workers are regularly checking in with the work queue (heartbeat).
 If no heartbeat is received for some time, all jobs currently being processed by the worker are re-queued.
 This allows for a worker crashing or a system being restarted without much impact on the checksum calculations.